-The Bodie Island Lighthouse has had a rough history.
-Originally built in 1847, the Bodie Lighthouse sadly had to be abandoned due to a failing foundation.
+The Bodie Island Lighthouse has had a turbulent history.
+Initially built in 1847, the Bodie Lighthouse sadly had to be abandoned due to a failing foundation.
 It was built up again in 1859 with better construction.
 The lighthouse once again was destroyed in 1861 by Confederate troops to keep it out of Union hands.

-Today, the lighthouse is wearing the classic black and white stripes that we have grown to expect of a lighthouse.
-You can climb the 214 steps leading up ten stories to the top of the lighthouse for a view of Pamlico Sound, marshlands, and the Atlantic Ocean.
+Today, the lighthouse wears the classic black and white stripes that we have grown to expect of a lighthouse.
+You can climb the 214 steps leading up ten stories to the top of the lighthouse to view Pamlico Sound, marshlands, and the Atlantic Ocean.

 Watch out for rattlesnakes around the lighthouse.
 They are native to the area and like to hang out underneath the wooden boardwalks.
 If you were to see a rattlesnake, simply let it be.
 If you leave them alone and give them space, they will move on.
 Just stay on the boardwalk, and you'll be just fine.

 There are no buildings along the stretch of road through the Pea Island National Wildlife Refuge.
 Driving through the refuge is a beautiful experience.
 It's a thin strip of island with a small area of sand dunes and grass on either side of the road before turning into the sound and ocean.

 There are many places to pull off in the refuge and park your vehicle.
 You can park along the road to find a perfect beach that fits your needs.